Blankal/Assistant-yesyesyesyesyesreal/README.md

 `pip install -r requirements.txt` under the OmniParser folder in order to install the packages required by Omni
 >Note: Do not install these outside of the conda environment as they could conflict with other programs or scripts and cause problems

+#### 3. "OmniParser/OmniParserServer keeps having issues importing things(PaddleOCR, Torch, etc.)!!!
+If OmniParser or its' server has issues importing files, this is a very clear sign that you A. Did not download the requirements.txt file correctly or B.

-#### 3. "OmniParser loads forever or won't take any requests!!!"
+#### 4. JAVA.NET.CONNECTEXCEPTION or "OmniParser loads forever or won't take any requests!!!"
-If the above fixes do not work, you can attempt to change the address in config and the "omniparserserver" file ADD MORE INFO LATER
+If the above fixes do not work, you can attempt to change the address in config and the "omniparserserver" file.
+Most often this happens because A. You forgot to run Ollama/AI cannot use the key you gave it or B. The port/IP address is already in use on your computer.

-#### 4. "The terminal keeps saying it can't find Ollama when I use it!!!"
+#### 5. "The terminal keeps saying it can't find Ollama when I use it!!!"
 If Ollama (program, not model) is not running, it will not be executed even when the path is correct.
 To start Ollama, try clicking on the app or running a model with Ollama run llamaModelName to warm it up, this will also install the model you type in if it exists and you do not have it.
 If you do not have Ollama installed already, here is the [install link](https://ollama.com/download)

-#### 5. "None of these fixed my issue!!!"
+#### 6. "None of these fixed my issue!!!"
-Be a programmer bruh
+Learn to code bruh

+---

+## Contact Info
+You can contact us at CreativeEmailName67@gmail.com(We don't read emails often)

 ---
 ## Acknowledgements
 This project makes use of the following tools, libraries and models along with their dependencies: